Research

 • Functional Data Analysis (Chen)

-• Nonparametric Estimation and Inference (Ren, Mentch, Chen)
+• Nonparametric Estimation and Inference (Ren, Mentch, Chen, Lou)

 • Optimal Treatment Strategies and Personalized Medicine (Cheng)

-• Statistical & Machine Learning Methods (Mentch, Cape)
+• Statistical & Machine Learning Methods (Mentch, Liu)

 Faculty members also are extensively involved in statistical consulting, through the department’s Statistical Consulting Center, and in collaborative interdisciplinary research.
-Statistics faculty collaborate with researchers in the Departments of Biostatistics and Epidemiology in Pitt’s Graduate School of Public Health and the Department of Psychiatry in the University’s School of Medicine.
+Statistics faculty collaborate with researchers in the Departments of Biostatistics and Epidemiology in Pitt’s Graduate School of Public Health, the Department of Psychiatry in the University’s School of Medicine, Children's and VA hospitals in Pittsburgh.
 Other areas of interdisciplinary collaboration include the University of Pittsburgh Cancer Institute and Pitt's Learning Research and Development Center.